Jeropeesee-Bashan/string_utils/README.md

-# string_utils — Yet another strings library for C!
+# string_utils: Yet another strings library for C!

 This is a simple C library for working with strings.